MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 - `total_config.json` allows defining the settings of the experiment and it has to be the argument of the file `gen_config.py`.
 - `gen_config.py` generates config file to run each algorithm with the parameters chosen in `total_config.json` given as an input and a bash script to run experiments with Slurm.
 - `mylib` contains one folder for each algorithm with all the classes and functions needed to run them.
-- `Bayesian-Optimization.zip` containes the cloned repository [Bayesian-Optimization](https://github.com/wangronin/Bayesian-Optimization/tree/KPCA-BO) with little changes to track the CPU time for the algorithms PCA-BO and KPCA-BO.
+- `Bayesian-Optimization.zip` contains the cloned repository [Bayesian-Optimization](https://github.com/wangronin/Bayesian-Optimization/tree/KPCA-BO) with little changes to track the CPU time for the algorithms PCA-BO and KPCA-BO.
-- `sksparse.zip` containes the module sksparse with little changes to track the CPU time for the algorithm EBO.
+- `sksparse.zip` contains the module sksparse with little changes to track the CPU time for the algorithm EBO.
-- `skopt.zip` containes the module skopt with little changes to track the CPU time for the algorithm vanilla Bayesian Optimization.
+- `skopt.zip` contains the module skopt with little changes to track the CPU time for the algorithm vanilla Bayesian Optimization.
 - `requirements.txt` contains the list of all the project’s dependencies with the specific version of each dependency.

 # Execution from source